rdwz/astro-design/CONTRIBUTING.md

 2. If you previously cloned Astro, run `git pull` to get the latest update from the remote repository.
 Always do this when you come back to the project.

 3. For the next step, you need to install the dependencies on your machine.
-Still on your terminal, run `yarn install` or `npm install` (depending on which package manager you're using).
+Still on your terminal, run `yarn install`.

 4. Create a new branch to work on, with the command `git checkout -b yourbranch` (replace "yourbranch" with your branch name).

 5. You're now ready to run Docz with the Astro documentation on your local server.
-Run `yarn docz:dev` or `npm run docz:dev` and visit [localhost:3000](http://localhost:3000/).
+Run `yarn docz:dev` and visit [localhost:3000](http://localhost:3000/).

 6. Find the file(s) you wish to edit in the folders below:

    - Design system base CSS files: `src/css` folder - if you create a new file here, please add the import to `src/index.css`.

    - Import fonts to Docz: `public/docz.html`.
 If you make any changes to this file, you'll only be able to view them if you stop your local server (hit "control + C" on your terminal) and run it again (step 4).

    - Docz documentation pages including components: `docs` folder.

 7. You can view your changes by refreshing the page at [localhost:3000](http://localhost:3000/) (it refreshes automatically as you save files on your editor, though).